 If you don't currently have satellite equipment for mobile internet, keep in mind that acquiring it just for your Alaska trip may not be overly attractive.
 The equipment can be expensive ($1500 - 7000) and service will require a 18-24 month contract.

 Future Tech Alert: Conventional geo-stationary satellite service is challenging for Alaska because of how far away and low to the horizon the satellites are, but due to the orbital mechanics future low-earth-orbit satellite swarms will actually be able to offer service in Alaska long before the lower 48 is covered.
-Satellite internet startup OneWeb in particular has said that it hopes to begin rolling out true satellite broadband service across all of Alaska as soon as 2019, so keep an eye out for the latest developments here.
+Satellite internet startup OneWeb in particular has said that it hopes to begin rolling out true satellite broadband service across Alaska, at least in demonstration mode, by end of 2019.

 If you are able to schedule your internet needs around finding Wi-Fi hotspots, you should be decently successful in finding them in most populated areas of Alaska.